01 of 04

 Leaving Ornamental Grasses Up for Winter Interest

 It's a matter of personal choice whether you cut back your ornamental grasses in fall or spring.
 Many ornamental kinds of grass will remain attractive if left standing throughout the better part of the winter.
-They may even provide food for the birds.
-However, they may also provide shelter for mice and voles.
+They may even provide food for the birds, but they may also provide shelter for mice and voles.

 02 of 04